SFR1981/foreign-exchange/README.md

 ## Changing the cron job
 To alter the time that this cron job is carried out you may edit the schedule.rb file in the config folder.
-Each time you edit the schedule.rb file, you will need to enter this command in the terminal at the base of the ExchangeRate directory to update the task(s);
+Each time you edit the schedule.rb file, you will need to enter this command in the terminal at the base of the ExchangeRate directory to update the crontab;
   'whenever --update-crontab'
-  It may be helpful to read the ReadMe at https://github.com/javan/whenever to see how cron tasks may be configured.
+  It may be helpful to read the ReadMe at https://github.com/javan/whenever to see how cron tasks may be configured using the whenever gem.